Shk-Haseeb/SpamLab/README.md

 ## SpamLab: Spam/Ham Email Classifier

 This is a **spam detection app** I built using real-world email datasets (SpamAssassin).
 It classifies emails as **spam or ham** using natural language processing (NLP) and machine learning.
-The project helped me explore **text preprocessing, model evaluation, and deploying ML app with Streamlit**.
+Through this project, I gained experience in text preprocessing, model evaluation, basic machine learning, and deploying an ML app with Streamlit.

 🔗 **Live App**: [Streamlit Demo](https://spamlab-demo.streamlit.app/)
 ![App Demo](/images/app_demo.png)